wmeints/mlops-tools/README.md

 ## Getting started

-As I mentioned at the beginning of this README.
+As we mentioned at the beginning of this README.
 This is a collection of tools, so there's no single manual to deploy all the tools.
 We've recorded documentation to explain how things work and how they fit together.
 Please check the individual sections in the docs to pick a tool and deploy it.